MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/update-validation.md

 > For a guided introduction to update validation, check out the [Introducing update validation in the Microsoft 365 Apps admin center](https://youtu.be/xZtXI-Ws-pE) video.

 # Benefits
 A common practice in larger organizations is to deploy new updates to a subset of devices first.
 This way, they can identify and contain potential issues early in the deployment cycle and limit the risk of disruptive issues to a manageable number of devices.
 However, this approach also creates extra work for administrators.
-Often, the feedback channels are not automated, and the admin must actively collect early feedback from sources such as the help desk team or dedicated testers.
-Moreover, the feedback may be vague or too general to pinpoint the actual issues without further investigation and troubleshooting.
+Often, the feedback channels aren't automated, and the admin must actively collect early feedback from sources such as the help desk team or dedicated testers.
+Moreover, the feedback might be vague or too general to pinpoint the actual issues without further investigation and troubleshooting.
 This increases the admin's workload and delays the deployment of the update, which could affect the organization's security posture.

-Update validation enables administrators to collect health signals automatically, evaluate them for devices on the first deployment wave, and decide if it is safe to continue the update deployment.
-Administrators can view a simple interface that guides them through the process.
+Update validation enables administrators to collect health signals automatically, evaluate them for devices on the first deployment wave, and decide if it's safe to continue the update deployment.
+Administrators can view a sngle interface that guides them through the process.
 Any degradations across apps and add-ins are detected, assessed, and highlighted automatically.
 If there are any issues, administrators can easily pinpoint the affected devices, apps, and add-ins.
-In the event of significant issues, administrators have the option to pause the rollout or revert updated devices to the previous update, all from the same administrative interface.
+Also, administrators can pause the rollout or revert updated devices to the previous update, all from the same administrative interface.

-By applying statistical tests and thresholds, update validation eliminates any noise from the health data.
+Update validation eliminates any noise from the health data by applying statistical tests and thresholds.
 The admins receive evaluations based on robust insights that show the real effects on the user's workflow.
 As generated insights are generated based on diagnostic data received from devices on wave 1, those are specific to the organization and its unique setup.

 # How it works